IrisNgabo/sma/README.md

-# Credit Jambo Admin Management System
+#  Admin Management System

-A comprehensive admin management system for the Credit Jambo savings platform, built with modern web technologies.
+A comprehensive admin management system for the savings management platform, built with modern web technologies.

-## 🚀 Overview
+##  Overview

-This is the **Admin/Management Application** for the Credit Jambo savings system.
+This is the **Admin/Management Application** for the  savings system.
 It provides administrators with powerful tools to manage customers, verify devices, monitor transactions, and analyze platform performance.

-## 🏗️ Architecture
+##  Architecture

 ```
 credit-jambo-admin/